AppOutlet/appoutlet.github.io/README.md

 ```
 This command will generate:
 - An AppImage file
-- An .deb file
+- A .deb file
-- An .snap file
+- A .snap file
 - A folder `linux-unpacked` folder with the unpacked app

 ***PS: In the future we also will have a Flatpak version***